Visual-AI/FROSTER/README.md

 - **HMDB-51.**

-  We donwload HMDB-51 dataset by the [`script`](https://github.com/open-mmlab/mmaction2/blob/main/tools/data/hmdb51/download_videos.sh) provided by MMAction2.
+  We download the HMDB-51 dataset by the [`script`](https://github.com/open-mmlab/mmaction2/blob/main/tools/data/hmdb51/download_videos.sh) provided by MMAction2.

 - **Kinetics-600 testing.**

-  Validation data of Kinetics-600 we used can be donwloaded from [`link`](https://pan.baidu.com/s/1d6wI-n3igMdE1rJ2xP2MsA?pwd=c5mu ).
+  The validation data of Kinetics-600 we used can be downloaded from [`link`](https://pan.baidu.com/s/1d6wI-n3igMdE1rJ2xP2MsA?pwd=c5mu ).

 # Checkpoint